Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 ## Steps to Extract and Transform the Census Data

-Extraction - Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
+Extraction - Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc.)
 Open Weather Now (API)
 Indiana Home Sales (Kaggle csv)
 U.S. Census (API)

-The extracted housing related data source was the U.S. Census and was aquired using an API.
+The extracted housing related data source was the U.S. Census and was acquired using an API.
 The specific data set selected was from was the 2018 American Community Survey 5-Year Survey U.S. Census ACS and the data points we selected came from the following table: U.S. Census Variables

 The five-year ACS was selected since it has the most complete housing data.
 From the table containing approximately 20,000 variables, we selected:
   - Median Home Value